dayaki/madebydayo/content/jobs/NDinteracktiv/index.md

 url: '#'
 ---

-- Developed and maintained code for client websites primarily using HTML, CSS, Sass, JavaScript, and jQuery
+- Developed and maintained code for in-house and client websites primarily using HTML, CSS, Sass, JavaScript, and jQuery
-- Manually tested sites in various browsers and mobile devices to ensure cross-browser compatibility and responsiveness
+- Tested sites in various browsers and mobile devices to ensure cross-browser compatibility and responsiveness